Ellezique/Full-Stack-App-PART-A/README.md

 ---

 #### PLANNING FUNCTIONALITY/ FEATURES
-(see below for the functionality/featuers in the delivered app)
+(see below for the functionality/featuers and screenshots in the delivered app)

 **B. Expansion version:**